 What are the odds

 I was sitting in front of a bunch and suddenly it happened.
-My first flat.
-Front wheel.
-A fish hook.
-Can you believe it.
-In the middle of nowhere.
-You can fit new wheels for PBP, but you cannot prevent a random occurrence such as this.
+My first flat — a fish hook through the front tyre, can you believe it?
+You can fit new wheels for the race, but you can’t prevent a random occurrence such as this.

 It can only get better

 Or could it?
-Few kms later I heard a gut-wrenched sound.
+Few kilometers later I heard a gut-wrenched sound.
 Ping — a spoke snapped.
-I was afraid this would happen.
-Which is why I had a complete wheel rebuild just before PBP.
-New spokes and stronger nipples and I had the tension checked independently as well.
+I was silently afraid this would happen.
+Which is why I had a complete wheel rebuild just before PBP, complete with new spokes, stronger nipples and independent checks.

-I had a peek and saw that the spoke had snapped right in the middle, which I found odd.
+I took a peek and saw the spoke had snapped right in the middle, which is odd.
 A few centimeters of electrical tape to fasten each broken end to the adjacent spoke and I was off again.
 But ever so slightly nervous.

 I was now in limp home mode and had to get to a mechanic.
 Fearing more spokes would snap if I put too much pressure on the wheel, I continued cycling seated only.
 Progress was slow and climbing unpleasant.

 Rob passed me from behind.
 He was sympathetic but there was nothing that either of us could do.
 His tales of other riders being helped out of similar situations were reassuring.
 Even so, while cycling side by side, spoke number three snapped…